 Before you meet with an Advisor, you will first need to complete the application process.
-Once accepted, you will be sent information about registration and opportunities to either meet with your advisor personally or discuss options by phone.
+Once accepted, you can either meet with your advisor personally or discuss options by phone or email.

-Have an idea of what courses you want to take (Remember in order for the state to pay for the courses you need to have at least a 3.0 or a B in the courses you are wanting to take).
+- Have an idea of what courses you want to take (Remember in order for the state to pay for the courses you need to have at least a 3.0 or a B in the courses you want to take).
 Also understand that a course that has a 300 or 400 course number is not available to you without special permission from our PSEO Director.
 Most of these also have prerequisites.
 So, focus on the courses numbered 100 or 200.